obreo/CodeCommit_Docker_Build/README.md

 4. AWS CodeDeploy Role(automatically created by the service): that authenticates to AWS ECS.
 5. Git installed on your machine.
 6. AWS ECR repository
-7. AWS ECS task, service and cluster
+7. AWS ECS task, service, and cluster

 ### Steps